aeturrell/coding-for-economists/code-preliminaries.md

 ## Running your first code: Hello World!

-Now you will run your first code.
+Now you will create and run your first code.
+If you get stuck, there's a more in-depth tutorial over at the [VS Code documentation](https://code.visualstudio.com/docs/python/python-tutorial).

 Create a new folder for your work (perhaps named 'codingforeconomists', no white space), open that folder with Visual Studio Code and create a new file, naming it `hello_world.py`.
 The file extension, `.py`, is very important as it implicitly tells Visual Studio Code that this is a Python script.
 In the Visual Studio Code editor, add a single line to the file:

 ```python
 print('Hello World!')